-&lt;sup>25 Section 49N of the FOI Act.
+25 Section 49N of the FOI Act.

-$^{26}$ Sections 49M and 49L of the FOI Act - A regulated body can make one fresh decision once on its own initiative but needs the applicant's consent afterward.
+26 Sections 49M and 49L of the FOI Act - A regulated body can make one fresh decision once on its own initiative but needs the applicant's consent afterward.

-&lt;sup>27 Sections 61G and 61GB of the FOI Act.
+27 Sections 61G and 61GB of the FOI Act.

-&lt;sup>28 See https://ovic.vic.gov.au/freedom-of-information/resources-for-agencies/professional-standards-framework/.
+28 See https://ovic.vic.gov.au/freedom-of-information/resources-for-agencies/professional-standards/the-foi-professional-standards-framework/.